Fighter jets scrambled near Trump's Fla. estate to intercept aircraft - News 12 Now

-A pair of Air Force F-15 fighter jets were scrambled to intercept an unresponsive aircraft near President Trump’s Mar-a-Lago estate in Florida on Friday, prompting a “sonic boom” which alarmed nearby residents, officials said.
+(CBS News) — A pair of Air Force F-15 fighter jets were scrambled to intercept an unresponsive aircraft near President Trump’s Mar-a-Lago estate in Florida on Friday, creating a “sonic boom” that alarmed nearby residents, officials said.

 “The intercept required the Air Force F-15s from Homestead Air National Guard Base to travel at supersonic speeds, a sound noticed by area residents, to get to the general aviation aircraft where they were able to establish communications,” the North American Aerospace Defense Command (NORAD) said in a statement late Friday.